ConnorFriday-code/Pharos-Computers/README.md

 Media images were taken by me

-Logo belongs to Pharos Computers and all rights belong to them
+The logo belongs to Pharos Computers and all rights belong to them

 <h3>Acknowledgements</h3>

-My mentor for providing me with helpful advise through out the project.
+My mentor for providing me with helpful advice throughout the project.

-Code institute for teaching me the knowledge of web development and providing a library of resources to return to for help
+Code Institute for teaching me the knowledge of web development and providing a library of resources to return to for help